How to Create Countdown Timer using Python Tkinter

 second.set("10")

-- StringVar() is used to create textvariable, When the text is expected to change multiple times in a program in that case text variable is used.
+• StringVar() is used to create textvariable, When the text is expected to change multiple times in a program in a text variable is used.

-- hour.set(“00”) here we have provided the default value to textvariable.
-So when the program will be executed it will show 00 in place of label
+• hour.set(“00”) here we have provided the default value to the textvariable.
+So when the program is executed, it will show 00 in place of the label.

 hour_tf= Entry(